 You will need a visa, and may not use VWP, if you any of these criteria apply to you:

 - Want to remain in the United States for longer than 90 days;

 - Intend to travel by private/charter aircraft or sea carriers;

 - Want to work or study in the United States, including working as a foreign journalist.
 This includes attending secondary or tertiary school, and paid or unpaid employment (including au-pairs, interns, working journalists, and government representatives on official business).
 For more on the appropriate visa classifications for these activities, please see Travel.state.gov;

 - Have been deported or refused admission to the U.S. before, or failed to comply with a previous VWP admission or visa.
-This includes overstaying a previous admission by even one day.
+This includes overstaying a previous admission.